From Basketball to Soccer, Willamette University live streams sporting events to athlete friends and families

 Learn more about live streaming sports

-In this weeks live show, we speak with PrepSpin CEO William Warfield all about live sports streaming.
+In this week’s live show, we speak with PrepSpin CEO William Warfield all about live sports streaming.
 PrepSpin is a digital sports network dedicated to live streaming high school, college and professional level sports.
 William uses vMix to live stream all kinds of different sporting events including: Baseball, Basketball, Volleyball, Football, Soccer and much more.
-This live stream reviews Warfield’s live streaming system setup customized to for each sport that produces.
+This live stream reviews Warfield’s live streaming system setup customized for each sport that produces.
 Warfield let’s us in on some trade secrets including a wireless “Fan Cam” he uses with vMix call and Ubiquiti wireless antennas and access points.

 In this video, we talk about live streaming sports with PTZ cameras and manned cameras to create professional video productions.
-William uses vMix call with wireless routers to create a wireless video production camera they can use with the fans throughout the ball park.
-Since it’s Baseball season, William has given us some great footage of the cameras from the Lexington Legends but we are hoping to get more sports test footage as soon as Football and Soccer season comes around.
+William uses vMix call with wireless routers to create a wireless video production camera they can use with the fans throughout the ballpark.
+Since it’s Baseball season, William has given us some great footage of the cameras from the Lexington Legends but we are hoping to get more sports test footage as soon as the Football and Soccer season comes around.
 Enjoy a fun show and don’t miss the post show Q&A where we answer your live questions.